Teichlab/celltypist/README.md

 Multiple figures will be generated, including the predicted cell type labels overlaid onto the UMAP space, plus the decision score and probability distributions of each cell type on the UMAP.

 ### 1.6.
 Celltyping based on Scanpy h5ad data
-Celltypist also accepts the input data as an [AnnData](https://anndata.readthedocs.io/en/latest/) generated from for example [Scanpy](https://scanpy.readthedocs.io/en/stable/).
+CellTypist also accepts the input data as an [AnnData](https://anndata.readthedocs.io/en/latest/) generated from for example [Scanpy](https://scanpy.readthedocs.io/en/stable/).

-Since the expression of each gene will be centered and scaled by matching with the mean and standard deviation of that gene in the provided model, Celltypist requires a logarithmized and normalized expression matrix stored in the `AnnData` (log1p normalized expression to 10,000 counts per cell).
-Celltypist will try the `.X` attribute first, and if it does not suffice, try the `.raw.X` attribute.
+Since the expression of each gene will be centered and scaled by matching with the mean and standard deviation of that gene in the provided model, CellTypist requires a logarithmized and normalized expression matrix stored in the `AnnData` (log1p normalized expression to 10,000 counts per cell).
+CellTypist will try the `.X` attribute first, and if it does not suffice, try the `.raw.X` attribute.
 If none of them fit into the desired data type or the expression matrix is not properly normalized, an error will be raised.
 ```python
 #Provide the input as a Scanpy object.
 predictions = celltypist.annotate('/path/to/input/adata', model = 'Immune_All_Low.pkl')
 #Alternatively, the input can be specified as an AnnData already loaded in memory.
 predictions = celltypist.annotate(a_loaded_adata, model = 'Immune_All_Low.pkl')
 ```
 All the downstream operations are the same as in `1.5.`, except that 1) the transformed `AnnData` from `to_adata` stores all the expression matrix and other information as is in the original object 2) when generating the visualization figures, existing UMAP coordinates will be used.
-If no UMAP coordinates are found, Celltypist will fall back on the neighborhood graph to yield new 2D UMAP projections.
+If no UMAP coordinates are found, CellTypist will fall back on the neighborhood graph to yield new 2D UMAP projections.
 If none is available, a canonical Scanpy pipeline will be performed to generate the UMAP coordinates as in `1.5.`.

 ### 1.7.
 Use a majority voting classifier combined with celltyping
-By default, Celltypist will only do the prediction jobs to infer the identities of input cells, which renders the prediction of each cell independent.
-To combine the cell type predictions with the cell-cell transcriptomic relationships, Celltypist offers a majority voting approach based on the idea that similar cell subtypes are more likely to form a (sub)cluster regardless of their individual prediction outcomes.
+By default, CellTypist will only do the prediction jobs to infer the identities of input cells, which renders the prediction of each cell independent.
+To combine the cell type predictions with the cell-cell transcriptomic relationships, CellTypist offers a majority voting approach based on the idea that similar cell subtypes are more likely to form a (sub)cluster regardless of their individual prediction outcomes.
-To turn on the majority voting classifier in addition to the Celltypist predictions, pass in `majority_voting = True` to the `annotate` function.
+To turn on the majority voting classifier in addition to the CellTypist predictions, pass in `majority_voting = True` to the `annotate` function.
 ```python
 #Turn on the majority voting classifier as well.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', majority_voting = True)
 ```
-During the majority voting, to define cell-cell relations, Celltypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a Leiden clustering pipeline.
+During the majority voting, to define cell-cell relations, CellTypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a Leiden clustering pipeline.
 Users can also provide their own over-clustering result to the `over_clustering` argument.
 This argument can be specified in several ways:
    1) an input plain file with the over-clustering result of one cell per line.
    2) a string key specifying an existing metadata column in the `AnnData` (pre-created by the user).
    3) a list-like object (such as a numpy 1D array) indicating the over-clustering result of all cells.